 Upload virtual reality videos

 Virtual reality (VR) videos are a new kind of video that make you feel like you’re actually there.
 Using the same tricks that humans use to see the world, VR video gives you a sense of depth as you look around in every direction.
-Near things look near, far things look far.
+Near objects look near, far ones look far.

-To get the full effect of VR videos, we recommend watching on a Daydream View (on a supported phone), Google Cardboard, or a Playstation VR.
-If you’re using one of these devices, make sure you have the most recent version of the YouTube app.
+To get the full effect of VR videos, we recommend watching on a Daydream View (on a supported phone), Google Cardboard, or a PlayStation VR.
+If you’re using one of these devices, make sure you have the newest version of the YouTube app.

-Before you upload, we recommend that you export your content in over-under equirectangular format with a 1:1 aspect ratio at a resolution of 5120x5120 or higher, up to 8192x8192.
+Before you upload, we recommend that you export your video in over-under equirectangular format with a 1:1 aspect ratio.
+We also recommend this be at a resolution of 5120x5120 or higher, up to 8192x8192.
 Maintain square pixels (i.e.,1:1 pixel/scale aspect ratio).
 There should be no letter/pillarboxing and all pixels should be used.
-The resulting image should appear horizontally stretched.
+The resulting image should show horizontally stretched.

 Your video file needs to include specific metadata.
-This allows YouTube to recognize it as a VR video and enable the right playback modes.
+Doing this allows YouTube to recognize a vodep as a VR video and turn on the right playback modes.
 Follow these instructions to add the necessary metadata into a new file for you.

 Create a 360-enabled file with an app

-- Download the 360 Video Metadata app for Mac (download) or Windows (download).
+- Download the latest 360 Video Metadata app.

 - Unzip the file, then open the 360 Video Metadata app.
 If you're on an Apple computer, you may need to right-click the app and click Open.